vince-nlp/aclrollingreview/reviewing.md

 Every submission is assigned to an action editor (AE), whose job is to oversee a team of reviewers evaluating the paper, and to write a meta-review summarizing the conclusions.
 You should treat the papers as submissions to ACL when evaluating them.

+All AE tasks occur through the AE console for the cycle.
+Access it by going to the OpenReview page for the cycle and opening the "Area Chair Console" link.

 ### Pre-cycle tasks

 The first time you are an AE, you must complete a form indicating which areas you have the **expertise** to be an AE for and confirming that your OpenReview profile is complete.